Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Abstract

 \section{Abstract}

-We report experimental investigation of hyperfine optical pumping and near resonance light scattering from a high-density and ultracold atomic $^{87}$Rb gas.
+We report a combined experimental and theoretical investigation of near resonance light scattering from a high-density and ultracold atomic $^{87}$Rb gas.
 The atomic sample, having a peak density $\sim 5\cdot10^{13}$ atoms/cm$^{3}$, temperature $\sim$ 65 $\mu$K and initially prepared in the F = 1 lower energy $^{87}$Rb hyperfine component, is optically pumped to the higher energy F = 2 hyperfine level.
 Measurements are made of the transient hyperfine pumping process and of the time evolution of scattering of near resonance probe radiation on the $F = 2 \rightarrow F' = 3$ transition.
-Features of the density, detuning, and probe laser intensity dependence of the signals are attributed to the high peak density and consequent large optical depth of the samples.
+Features of the density, detuning, and temporal dependence of the signals are attributed to the high density and consequent large optical depth of the samples.